wp-plugins/agp-font-awesome-collection/readme.txt

 18. Menus with Font Awesome Icons

 == Changelog ==
+= 2.6.2 =
+* Fixed: Issue "Shortcode Editor and Divi Page Builder - z-index"
+* Fixed: Issue "HTTPS insecure element"
+* Changed: Typo "Simpe Icon" to "Simple Icon"
+* Other minor changes

 = 2.6.1 =
-* Changed : Check for the minimum required PHP version on a server
+* Changed: Check for the minimum required PHP version on a server

 = 2.6.0 =
-* Added : Check for the minimum required PHP version on a server
+* Added: Check for the minimum required PHP version on a server
 * Changed: Minor changes of the plugin core

 = 2.5.3 =